-The apparent ability of the plaintiff under former Section 545 to examine the defendant regarding his property was limited to an examination concerning matters relating to the examination of the third person and did not include a general examination of the defendant regarding his property.
-In short, Section 545 did not provide the equivalent of the postjudgment creditor's examination.
+Comment.
+Sections 491.010-491.040 reenact the substance of former Sections 545 through 545.3 of the Code of Civil Procedure.
+Section 491.010 is based on former Section 545.
+The ability of the plaintiff under former Section 545 to examine the defendant regarding his property was limited to an examination concerning matters relating to the examination of the third person and did not include a general examination of the defendant regarding his property.
+In short, Section 545 did not provide the equivalent of the postiudgment creditor's examination.
 See Ex parte Rickleton, 51 Cal.
-316, P. (1876).
-Compare Code Civ.
-Proc. § 714.
+316 (1876).
+Compare CODE CIV.
+PROC. § 714.
+This limitation on the examination of the defendant is continued by Section 491.040.

-Subdivision (c) is based on the last sentence of the first paragraph of former Section 545.
+Subdivision (c) of Section 491.010 is based on the last sentence of the first paragraph of former Section 545.
 Former Section 545 (now Section 491.010) did not permit the judicial officer to adjudicate the dispute where the third person denied his obligation to the defendant.
 See Comment to Section 488.550.
 The court's apparent ability to order transfer of the property was limited to situations where the garnishee admitted his liability.
 This limited power is continued in subdivision (c).
+See also Section 482.020.
 Where the garnishee denies any liability, the plaintiff must proceed by way of action pursuant to Section 488.550.

 § 491.020.
-Examination; attendance of persons outside county; 150-mile limit
+Attendance outside county